 There is also a solution to this, since Minecraft allows you to get creative with how you want to approach everything.
 That being said, here are the general Beacon placements for multiple Beacons.

 |2||62||558||6×7, 4×5, Beacons|

 |3||134 (2 stacks + 6 blocks)||1206||8×9, 6×7, 4×5, Beacons|

 |4||244 (3 stacks + 52 blocks)||2196||10×11, 8×9, 6×7, 4×5, Beacons|

 The effects of multiple Beacons will provide multiple effects instead of a single stack.
-Therefore, it is recommended to go for a single six-Beacon structure for making the most bang for your buck.
+Therefore, it is recommended to go for a single six-Beacon structure to make the most bang for your buck.

 What is the Range of a Minecraft Beacon?

 A Minecraft Beacon consists of 4 levels of a Beacon.
 As mentioned previously, the size of the pyramid is a good indication of a pyramid’s level.
-That being said, a single Beacon won’t be applicable to the entire world of Minecraft.
+That being said, a single Beacon won’t apply to the entire world of Minecraft.

-In fact, it won’t even cover your base properly.
-Therefore, we recommend you know the general ranges of the mentioned Beacons in order to make the best use of your Beacon.
+It won’t even cover your base properly.
+Therefore, we recommend you know the general ranges of the mentioned Beacons to make the best use of your Beacon.